 Maximum loaded trailer weight is the highest possible weight of a fully loaded trailer the vehicle can tow.
-Consult an authorized dealer (or the RV and Trailer Towing Guide available at an authorized dealer) for more detailed information.
+Consult an authorized dealer (or the RV and Trailer Towing Guide available at an authorized dealer) for more detailed information be used for safe control of towed vehicles and for trailers where the Gross Combined Weight of the towing vehicle plus the trailer exceed the Gross Vehicle Weight Rating of the towing vehicle.